Somnox Sleep Robot Review

 To achieve this effect, you hold Somnox close to your body like a pillow, to experience the physical sensation of the robot ‘breathing’.
 This makes you subconsciously adjust your breathing rate to a meditative state, relaxing the body and mind, to help you fall asleep faster and wake feeling refreshed.

 Somnox began life as an engineering project at the Technical University of Delft in the Netherlands.
-Seeing the potential in their ideas, the founders decided to turn the project into a startup, and in 2017 launched the ‘world’s first sleep robot‘ into the world.
+Seeing the potential in their ideas, the founders decided to turn the project into a startup, and in 2017 launched the ‘world’s first sleep robot‘.
 Since then the company has grown from strength to strength, including a partnership with mattress manufacturer Royal Auping, and attracting investment and interest from all corners of the globe.
 For more background, read our interview with Somnox co-founder Julian Jagtenberg here.

 Who is the Somnox sleep robot for?